skip to main content

 However, officially determining whether you are a tax resident of Australia is not based on the black and white criteria listed above.

-Primary and secondary tests can be passed to confirm your Australian tax residency in the eyes of the Australian Taxation Office.
+Primary and secondary tests can be passed to confirm your Australian tax residency in the eyes of the Australian Taxation Office, including those outlined below.

 The Resides Test

-This is a test that essentially confirms your permanent reside in Australia.
+This test essentially confirms your permanent reside in Australia.
 Passing this test and showing that you live in Australia on a permanent basis means that no further tests are necessary.

-Not passing this test will mean further testing on one of the three other’s that are available.
+Not passing this test will mean further testing on one of the three others available.

 The Domicile Test

-The domicile test of residency usually applies where an Australian resident goes to work in an overseas country for an extended period of time, which can commonly be the cause of an individual failing the resides test.
+The domicile test of residency usually applies when an Australian resident goes to work in an overseas country for an extended period of time, which can commonly be the cause of an individual failing the Resides test.

 The ATO define and separate their domicile test in to two steps: